[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 - File: Press

-/to open dynamic content and select "ID" from the Create file output - Link type:
+/to open dynamic content, then select "ID" from the Create file output - Link type:

 Organization(within the organization)

-Set the link scope to Organization to create a sharing link limited to within the organization
+Set Link scope to Organization to make it an organization-only sharing link

 Finally, add "Respond to an agent" and return the sharing link URL to the agent.

-From "Add an output", select "Text" as the output type, and configure as follows:
+Select "Text" as the output type from "Add an output", and configure as follows.

 - Output name: